1. Automatic Detection of System Theme

 When the user clicks the button to toggle the theme, their preference

-) is saved in localStorage
+(light or dark) is saved in localStorage.

 This preference will:

-The component dynamically sets or updates the data-theme
+The component dynamically sets or updates the data-theme attribute

 on the targeted element, for example: